Learn to explain all aspects of how nutrition affects Weight Loss.

 Duration of this Course: 100 hours.... study at your own pace from anywhere in the world.
 The average student might take 3 or 4 months to complete this, but if you apply yourself, it can be done in 1 month; or you can spread it out over a year or more.

-A REVIEW OF POPULAR APPROACHES TO WEIGHT LOSS AND CONTROL
+MANY DIFFERENT APPROACHES TO WEIGHT CONTROL

 There is research to show that vegetarians are less likely to be overweight than non vegetarians.
 This is due to the fact that, on average, vegetarians consume less fat and fewer calories than non vegetarians.
 It is important to realise that switching to a vegetarian diet does not, however, guarantee weight loss.
 Vegetarian diets must be planned to ensure they have good balance of nutrients.
 For example, it is important that vegetarians eat a range of protein sources to ensure they obtain all the essential amino acids needed for health.
 Vitamin B12 may also be lacking if eggs and dairy foods are avoided, in this case a vitamin B12 supplement will be required.